cristianastan2/AOES-CLIM-CLIM670-Intro/_episodes/01-syllabus.md

 * Your computer (a tablet will not be sufficient)
 * Access to Blackboard. <a href="https://its.gmu.edu/knowledge-base/blackboard-instructional-technology-support-for-students/"> Need help with Blackboard?</a>
 * GMU Computer Account [we will take care of this together during the first week of class].
-You can also visit the <a href="https://orc.gmu.edu/new-user-information/"> Office of Research Computing (ORC) website</a> and click on “ORC Account Request Form”)
+You can also visit the <a href="https://orc.gmu.edu/new-user-information/"> Office of Research Computing (ORC) website</a> and click on “ORC Account Request Form”.
 * NCAR Computer Account [we will take care of this together during the first week of class]
 * There is no required book for this course.